mmeendez8/mmeendez8.github.io/_posts/2024-12-23-preference-alignment.md

 HuggingFace team compared DPO with other aligning methods that I am not covering in this post (IPO and KTO).
 It showed

 HuggingFace team compared DPO with other alignment methods (IPO and KTO) and found that DPO performed the best, followed by KTO, and then IPO.
-Check their [blog post](https://huggingface.co/blog/pref-tuning) for more details.
+Check their [blog post](https://huggingface.co/blog/pref-tuning){:target="_blank"}{:rel="noopener noreferrer"} for more details.

 ## ORPO